 Proposal Statement:[explanation of why they proposed it]

-Supported by: LEAN/NCLC; Conservation Law Foundation; HEET/PowerOptions
+Supported by: LEAN, NCLC; Conservation Law Foundation; HEET, PowerOptions

 Supporting Statements:

-LEAN/NCLD – Appropriately broadens potential alternative actions.
+LEAN, NCLD – Appropriately broadens potential alternative actions.

 HEET - Suggests “measure” as the more inclusive term since measure can mean “a plan or course of action toward a particular purpose.”
 The GSEP needs to create its course of action to meet the critical purpose of lowering emissions while improving safety by stopping piping explosive gas into our homes and businesses.

 Opposed by: NEGWA/USW; Eversource; Liberty; National Grid; Unitil